 During the academic year 2013-2014, the Fiat Lux Scholars Program served nearly 400 first through third-year scholars.

-Currenlty in the academic year 2019-2020, the Fiat Lux Scholars Program serves 138 First-Year students in our Living Learning Community which is our highest number of students served up to date.
-In addition, we also serve 92 Second-Year students, 51 Third-Year students and 21 Fourth-Year students.
+During the academic year 2019-2020, the Fiat Lux Scholars Program served 138 First-Year students in our Living Learning Community which is our highest number of students served up to date.
+In addition, we also served 92 Second-Year students, 51 Third-Year students, and 21 Fourth-Year students.

-In the program's short history, changes have been made from the number of students served, number of staff who lead the program and the structure of the program.
-The goal of the Fiat Lux Scholars Program remains to empower, support and connect students at UC Merced through a structured system of resources and intrusive advising that promotes campus engagement, familiarizes participants with the culture of higher education, and motivates them to achieve academically and persist in college.
+In the program's short history, changes have been made from the number of students served, number of staff who lead the program, and the structure of the program.